-The branch managers and departmental managers constitute middle level.
+The branch managers and departmental managers constitute iniddle level.
 They are responsible to the top management for the functioning of their department.
 They devote more time to organisational and directional functions.
 In small organisation, there is only one layer of middle level of management but in big enterprises, there may be senior and junior middle-level management.
+Their role can be emphasised as follows:

-- They execute the plans of the organisation in accordance with the policies and directives of the top management. - 2.
-They make plans for the sub-units of the organisation. - They participate in employment and training of lower-level management. - 4.
-They interpret and explain policies from top-level management to lower level. - They are responsible for coordinating the activities within the division or department. - 6.
-It also sends important reports and other important data to top-level management. - They evaluate performance of junior managers. - They are also responsible for inspiring lower-level managers towards better performance.
+1. They execute the plans of the organisation in accordance with the policies and directives of the top management.

+- 2. They make plans for the sub-units of the organisation. - 3.
+They participate in employment and training of lower-level management. - 4.
+They interpret and explain policies from top-level management to lower level. - 5.
+They are responsible for coordinating the activities within the division or department. - 6.
+It also sends important reports and other important data to top-level management. - 7.
+They evaluate performance of junior managers. - 8.
+They are also responsible for inspiring lower-level managers towards better performance.